joinself/academy/docs/solutions/identity-verification.md

 # Identity Verification

-> **🎯 What you'll learn:** How to build a production-ready Know Your Customer (KYC) workflow for age verification using Self's verifiable credentials and mobile document capture.
+> ****What you will learn:** What you'll learn:** How to build a production-ready Know Your Customer (KYC) workflow for age verification using Self's verifiable credentials and mobile document capture.

 Self's identity verification solution allows you to confirm user attributes like age by requesting and verifying credentials derived from official documents.